 Electronic mail (email) messages delivered to University email addresses are part of an important service that is used to conduct official business as well as personal business.
-IT Services strives to protect the core missions of the University, which are education and research.
-As such, when an email message or an email server interferes with or endangers those core purposes, action will be taken to mitigate that danger.
-Thus, the University reserves the right to not deliver messages that it deems to be potentially dangerous or to alter those messages to eliminate that potential.
+IT Services strives to protect the core missions of the University, which are education and research, and actively works to mitigate risk to the University community.
+When an email message or an email server interferes with or endangers those core purposes, action will be taken to mitigate that danger.

-Email messages that might be altered or not delivered include those falling into the following categories:
+Email messages that might be altered or not delivered include the following:

 - Email sent from a server that does not comply with email delivery specifications and standards.

 - Email that appears to be spam or unsolicited commercial email (UCE).

 - Email that appears to contain content, links, or attachments designed to obtain user credentials (phishing), install viruses or other malware, or attempts to evade security controls or trick a user into giving up sensitive information.